-The Angel Fund Initiative Nigerian Society of Chemical Engineers Foundation (NSChEF) is aimed at enhancing the entrepreneurial capacity of chemical engineering graduates, consequently, advancing the economic output to the society.
+The Angel Fund Initiative Nigerian Society of Chemical Engineers Foundation (NSChEF) is aimed at enhancing the entrepreneurial capacity of chemical engineering graduates, thereby, advancing the economic contribution to the society.
 This is line with the mission of the Nigerian Society of Engineers (NSE) which is to provide quality service aimed at enhancing professional competence and development of its members at all times.

 This initiative was inspired to bridge the unemployment gap resulting from the alarming number of graduates who leave tertiary institutions each year in Nigeria with no prospect of gainful employment following their National Youth Service Corps.